-The majority of US doctors elect to become Board certified.
-This is a voluntary process, unlike medical licensure, but many organisations who employ physicians require certification.
+The majority of US doctors choose to become Board certified.
+This is a voluntary process, unlike medical licensure, but many organisations require certification.

-Doctors are tested, via written and oral examinations, to assess their knowledge, skills and expertise and, if successful, are deemed qualified to provide quality patient care in their chosen specialty.
+Doctors undertake written and oral examinations to prove their knowledge, skills and expertise.
+If successful, they qualify to provide quality patient care in their chosen specialty.

 Find more information about board certification from the American Board of Medical Specialties.

 - the AMA (American Medical Association) on observership rotations

 - the FRIEDA online database has information on accredited residency and fellowship programmes.